Vitamins and Supplements Guide

 The purest protein source, hydrolysates intensifies the heating with acid or enzymes breaking the bonds between amino acids.
 Protein hydrolysates absorb more quickly by your muscles.

 Whey is the liquid that separates from the curds during cheesemaking.
 It’s high in protein.
-It also contains lactose, which is a sugar that some people have a hard time digesting.
+It contains lactose, which is a sugar that some people have a hard time digesting.

 Whey concentrate contains milk sugar.
 Isolate only has small amounts.